wkomal9698/devTinder/homework.md

 Explore the Mongoose documentation for Model methods What are options in findOneAndUpdate method, explore more about it API - Update the user API with emailId

+Explore schematype options from documentation
+Add required, unique, lowercase, min, minLength, trim Add default
+Create a custom validate function for gender and other fields Improve the DB schema - Put all appropriate validtions on each field in schema Add timestamps to the User schema